Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Robust LPV Gain-Scheduled Control

-The reeling-speed controller has the control signal $ \dot{\tau} $ and controlled variable $ v_r $.
-The augmented plant for the reeling-speed controller plant is formed with the following objectives: \begin{enumerate} \item Smooth reeling-speed control with sufficient bandwidth, \item Minimize tether's force over-shoots, \item Being robust with respect to the dynamic and parametric uncertainties. \end{enumerate} Figure~\ref{fig:augmented-plant-1dof} illustrates the augmented plant's block diagram for the speed control scheme in which $ v_{ref} $ is the reference reeling-speed, and $ M_1 $ is a low-pass filter added to make the speed control loop stabilizable.
+The reeling-speed controller, henceforth referred to as 1-DoF controller, has the control signal $ \dot{\tau} $ and controlled variable $ v_r $.
+The augmented plant for the reeling-speed controller plant is formed with the following objectives: \begin{enumerate} \item Smooth reeling-speed control with sufficient bandwidth; \item Minimize tether's force over-shoots; \item Being robust with respect to the dynamic and parametric uncertainties. \end{enumerate} Figure~\ref{fig:augmented-plant-1dof} illustrates the augmented plant's block diagram for the speed control scheme in which $ v_{ref} $ is the reference reeling-speed, and $ M_1 $ is a low-pass filter added to make the speed control loop stabilizable.
 The weighting functions are presented in section \ref{csy}.